In this article, I want to address four frequently asked questions about colored pencils from my students.

 2. What is the Difference Between Wax-Based and Oil-Based Pencils?

-Wax-based pencils are manufactured with a wax binder that holds the pigment together and allows it to be formed into the pigment core (commonly known as the “lead” of the pencil.)
-Oil-based pencils use a binder of vegetable oil or some similar form of oil.
+All colored pencils requires binder of some sort that holds the pigment together and allows it to be formed into the pigment core (commonly known as the “lead” of the pencil.)
+The ingredients in the binder vary from company to company, but the basic components are wax and a vegetable oil.

 Wax-based pencils can produce something called wax bloom.
 This happens with all wax-based colored pencils if you apply enough color, but it’s most obvious with dark colors.
 Wax bloom causes a drawing to look cloudy.
 It’s easy to remove by lightly wiping the drawing with paper towel.
 Oil-based pencils do not contain enough wax to cause wax bloom.